Cojac/Cojac/wiki-tmp/Home.md

 f(2)  = 21.0
 f'(2) = 14.0
 ```
+We can see that the results are those expected.

 Another feature is to exploit the symbolic representation to improve the accuracy of the calculated amounts.
 And that by using the Kahan summation algorithm.

 Here is the corresponding magic method: